jorge-ramirez-upm/RepTate/docs/source/manual/General/MainWindow.rst

   - Open data *Files* and arrange them into different *Datasets* (label **5** in :numref:`figmainwindow`).
 Different *Datasets* are shown as tabs, named by default as "Set" + number.
 The name of a *Dataset* can be changed by double-clicking on the tab.
   - Create a *Theory* associated to a given Dataset and fit it (minimize the error with respect to the Files within that Dataset, label **7** in :numref:`figmainwindow`).
 Currently open theories are named after the theory name + a number.
 The name can be changed by double-clicking on the tab.

 Files in the current *DataSet* are shown in a table, along with the main parameters that describe each file (label **6** in :numref:`figmainwindow`).
-Files can be added to a *Dataset* with the "Open Data File" button |open| (Ctrl+O) or by dragging them from the file explorer and dropping them on the RepTate window.
+Files can be added to a *Dataset* with the "Open Data File" button |openmain| (Ctrl+O) or by dragging them from the file explorer and dropping them on the RepTate window.
 In the *Theory* area, the parameters of the current theory are shown in a table, with their current value and error.
 A blue box below the table shows information during the calculation and fitting procedure (label **8** in :numref:`figmainwindow`)

 By clicling on the "Data Inspection" button |inspection| (label **1** in :numref:`figextendedwindow`), a new region on the left of the plot area is shown where the user can inspect the contents of a file, shift data and use the Tools.
 Two separate areas are shown: